 Description of existing environmental and potential impacts Would the proposal involve disturbance in any area that has not been subject to previous ground disturbances?
 Yes □ No ⊠ The proposed works would comprise of excavation and pipeline works on land that has been subject to previous ground disturbance.
 Has an online Aboriginal Heritage Information Management System (AHIMS) search been completed?
-Yes ⊠ No □ On 18 March 2025, a search of the AHIMS database was undertaken over an area of approximately 1,400 km2 centred on the proposed works area.
+Yes ⊠ No □ On 18 th March 2025, a search of the AHIMS database was undertaken over an area of approximately 1,400 km 2 centred on the proposed works area.
 The AHIMS Client Service ID was 986269.
 There were 106 Aboriginal sites, and no declared Aboriginal Places recorded within the search area.
 Sites located in the area included artefact scatters, modified trees, hearths, Aboriginal ceremony and dreaming, burials, PAD, shell and stone arrangements.
 There are no Aboriginal sites recorded within or in close proximity to the proposed works area (refer to Appendix H).
-The closest recorded sites are 700m to the south of the proposed works area These three sites are modified trees located next to what appears to be a water holding facility but may have been a natural waterbody prior to its current use.
+The closest recorded sites are 1.8km to the northeast of the Project Area.
+These sites are modified trees in association with what appears to be an artificial waterbody but may be a natural modified waterbody.
 Is there potential for the proposal to impact on any items of Aboriginal cultural heritage?
 Yes □ No ⊠ Would the proposal involve the removal of mature native trees?
-It is noted that pruning or removal of mature native trees may occur along the western boundary as part of the proposed works for EA9.
-Yes ⊠ No □
+Yes □ No ⊠